datalogic/react-native-datalogic-module/README.md

 ## Developer Instructions

-Basic to-do's when updating and pushing to gitlab.
+Basic to-do's when updating and pushing to github.

 ### First Time Instructions